The Grid Object

 Passing a wavelength array

-If you only care about a grid of specific wavelength values, you can pass this array and the Grid will automatically be interpolated onto the new wavelength array using SpectRes.
+If you only care about a grid of specific wavelength values, you can pass this array and the Grid will automatically be interpolated onto the new wavelength array at instantiation using SpectRes.

 [7]: